xmtp/docs-xmtp-org/docs/pages/protocol/v3/identity.md

 Create inbox, with or without the installation grant, will have to be signed by the recovery wallet.
 Installation grants have to be signed by the installation private key.

-### Migrate a V2 wallet
+### Migrate an XMTP v2 wallet

 <!--
 If there's any visible effect of migrating a wallet, screenshot goes here -->

-For an existing user with an upgraded app, XMTP will automatically migrate the V2 wallet into a new Inbox and mark that wallet as the recovery wallet.
+For an existing user with an upgraded app, XMTP will automatically migrate the V2 wallet into a new inbox and mark that wallet as the recovery wallet.
 The app will still need to add itself as an installation ("Grant messaging access to app").

 This is what the grant action would look like: